About

 A Certificate of Deposit (CD) is a time deposit offered by banks and credit unions that pays a fixed interest rate for a specified term.
 CDs typically offer higher interest rates than regular savings accounts in exchange for locking your money for a set period.
 They are FDIC insured up to $250,000 per depositor.

-CD interest is calculated using compound interest formula: A = P(1 + r/n)^(nt), where P is principal, r is the annual rate, n is compounding frequency, and t is time in years.
+CD interest is calculated using the compound interest formula: A = P(1 + r/n)nt, where P is principal, r is the annual rate, n is compounding frequency, and t is time in years.
 Most CDs compound daily or monthly.
-A $10,000 CD at 5% APY for 1 year yields approximately $512 in interest with daily compounding.

 A CD ladder is an investment strategy where you divide your money across multiple CDs with different maturity dates.
 For example, investing $10,000 across five 1-year, 2-year, 3-year, 4-year, and 5-year CDs.
 As each CD matures, you reinvest in a new 5-year CD, giving you regular access to funds while earning higher long-term rates.